Page last updated: 7 Oct 2024

 Impact of Coronavirus – Germany Tourism Statistics 2020 and 2021

-- In 2020, inbound visitors fell drastically to 12.4 million, a steep decline of approximately 68.5% from 2019.
-Consequently, expenditures dropped to $22.1 billion, which was roughly a 47% decrease from the previous year.
+- In 2020, inbound visitors to Germany declined to 12.4 million, a decrease of approximately 68.5% from 2019.
+As a result, tourism expenditures fell to $22.1 billion, representing a 47% drop from the previous year.

 How popular is Germany as a tourist destination?

-- Germany ranks 1st place as as a cultural destination* among worldwide travel by Europeans with over 25% of all international holiday trips to Germany being cultural trips.6
+- Germany ranks 1st place as a cultural destination among worldwide travel by Europeans with over 25% of all international holiday trips to Germany being cultural trips.

-- Germany ranked 3rd as a destination considering climate and environmental protection and sustainability tourism.
+- Germany ranked 3rd as a destination considering climate and environmental protection and sustainability tourism.6

 How long do visitors stay in Germany?